 What if you’re caught?

 If the police catch you with mephedrone, they’ll always take some action.
 This could include a formal caution, arrest and prosecution.

 A conviction for a drug-related offence could have a serious impact.
 It can stop you from visiting certain countries- for example, the United States- and limit the types of jobs you can apply for.

 Did you know?

-Like drinking and driving, driving when high is illegal?
-And you can still be unfit to drive the day after using mephedrone? you can get a heavy fine, be disqualified from driving or even go to prison as a result of this.
+Like, drink driving, driving when high is illegal and you can still be unfit to drive the day after using mephedrone.
+You can get a heavy fine, be disqualified from driving or even go to prison as a result of this.